atanasot/eight-book-app/README.md

 ## Technologies

 - JavaScript
-- `inquirer` - Used to prompt user for actions or queries
+- `readline` - Node built-in module for reading user input
-- `fs` - Used to save and open reading list to disk
+- `fs` - Node package used to save and open reading list to disk
 - `chai` - Used for testing